wpilibsuite/sysid/README.md

 SysId also has integration tests, which involves launching a robot program with simulation physics, characterizing it and verifying the gains.
 These tests are not enabled by default; instead, you need to pass the `-PwithIntegration` flag into Gradle.
 Use `./gradlew runAnalysisIntegrationTests -PwithIntegration` or `./gradlew runGenerationIntegrationTests -PwithIntegration` to run just the analysis or project generation integration tests respectively.

-There is also a robot project in `integration_test_project` that you can use to test out SysId.
-To launch the robot program, simply `cd` into it and run `./gradlew simulateCpp`.
+There is also a robot project in `sysid-projects/analysis-test` that you can use to test out SysId.
+To launch the robot program, simply run `./gradlew :sysid-projects:analysis-test:simulateCpp`.

 ### Requirements